-Learning Outcomes LO 1 Explore the Integrated Approach by investigating the common aspects of the full conflict cycle (shared conflict analyses and conflict sensitivity; mediation support; SSR, DDR, conflict prevention, EU responses to crises and stabilisation and transitional justice).
+Learning Outcomes LO 1 Explore the Integrated Approach by investigating the common aspects of the full conflict cycle (shared conflict analyses and prevention, conflict sensitivity, mediation support, EU responses to crises, gender sensitivity, stabilisation, etc.).
 Know- LO 2 Discuss the advance planning and EU Crisis Response Mechanism (CRM). ledge LO 3 Explain the Crisis Response Planning process for a CSDP operation or mission and the roles and responsibilities of the relevant EU bodies.
 LO 4 Discuss the challenges of the transfer of authority in CSDP operations planning from the political-strategic to the strategic level.

-LO 5 Analyse a conflict situation by addressing the nature of the crisis and its actors, identify possible scenarios to the crisis and formulate potential EU response options within the Skills framework of existing global and regional strategies LO 6 Contribute to planning for a potential crisis, and potential exit strategies.
-LO 7 Explain the key principles guiding the EU Integrated Approach to external conflict and crises, by understanding the security-development nexus and acknowledging the Responsibility and Autonomy humanitarian-development one in fragile environments.
-LO 8 Operate as part of a planning team under the direction and guidance of a senior strategic planner/ team leader.
+LO 5 Analyse a conflict situation by addressing the nature of the crisis, actors in the crisis and their interests, identify possible scenarios to the crisis and formulate potential EU response Skills options within the framework of existing global and regional strategies LO 6 Contribute to planning for a potential crisis, and potential exit strategies.
+LO 7 Explain the key principles guiding the EU Integrated Approach to external conflict and crises, by understanding the security-development nexus and acknowledging the humanitarian-development one in fragile environments.
+Responsibility and LO 8 Operate as part of a planning team under the direction and guidance of a senior strategic Autonomy planner/ team leader.
 LO 9 Promote a conflict sensitive approach to fragile countries, human rights, gender and Women Peace and Security Agenda